dakanji/RefindPlus/BUILDING.md

 ## Build RefindPlus
 - Navigate to your `/Documents/RefindPlus/edk2/000-BuildScript` folder in Finder
-- Drag the `refindBuilder.sh` file into Terminal
+- Drag the `RefindPlusBuilder.sh` file into Terminal
   - Enter a space and `MyEdits`, or any other branch name, to the end of the line if you want to build on that branch
   - If nothing is entered, the script will default to the `GOPFix` branch
 - Press `Enter`